scottslewis/ipopo/docs/refcards/log.rst

 The log reader provides the following methods:

-.. autoclass:: LogReaderService
+.. autoclass:: LogReader
    :members: add_log_listener, remove_log_listener, get_log

-The result of :meth:`~LogReaderService.get_log` and the argument to listeners registered with :meth:`~LogReaderService.add_log_listener` is a :class:`LogEntry` object, giving read-only access to the following properties:
+The result of :meth:`~LogReader.get_log` and the argument to listeners registered with :meth:`~LogReader.add_log_listener` is a :class:`LogEntry` object, giving read-only access to the following properties:

 .. autoclass:: LogEntry